Overview: Taking on Society's Grand Challenges

 Across the world, we need new energy sources, healthcare solutions, environmentally friendly technologies, and an end to terrorism.
 At Purdue, these are a few of the issues we face every day.
 Our engineering faculty, researchers, graduate students, and undergraduate students are making hydrogen fuel cells more efficient, helping fight AIDS in Africa, developing working evacuation-systems for natural disasters, and creating technologies to prevent and deal with possible terrorist attacks.
 Purdue engineers are working in virtually any area in which their expertise can benefit humanity.
 In the College of Engineering, we do everything we can to encourage and support our people.
 They are engineering the solutions to the grand challenges of the 21st century.

 Purdue's College of Engineering is among the largest in the United States and includes 13 academic programs, all with high rankings.
-U.S. News and World Report ranks Purdue's College of Engineering in the Top 10 nationwide: no. 6 for graduate programs and no. 9 for undergraduate programs, with four schools ranking in the top five for undergraduate programs: Agricultural and Biological Engineering, Industrial Engineering, Aeronautics and Astronautics, and Nuclear Engineering.
-Our Agricultural and Biological Engineering (ABE) graduate program has been ranked no.1 for seven consecutive years, and ABE's undergraduate program has been ranked no.1 for six consecutive years.
+U.S. News and World Report ranks Purdue's College of Engineering in the Top 10 nationwide: no. 8 for graduate programs and no. 8 for undergraduate programs, with six schools ranking in the top ten for undergraduate programs: Agricultural and Biological Engineering, Industrial Engineering, Aeronautics and Astronautics, Mechanical Engineering, Civil Engineering, and Electrical Engineering.
+Our Agricultural and Biological Engineering (ABE) undergraduate program has been ranked no.1 for eight consecutive years.

 Related Link: /Engr/AboutUs/FactsFigures/Rankings